Alex-Benitez16/tetris/README.md

 ![UML](./Tetris.png)

 - **Game**: Is the main class, and almost everything is composed to it.
 It holds all the game object and state, and has the three main functions `init()`, `update()`, and `draw()`.
+- **Renderer**: Here are encapsulated all the functions and methods that deal with the rendering of the game using Raylib.
+- **Pice**: Is the base class for the three kinds of pieces, `Piece_o`, `Piece_l`, and `Piece_std`.
+Their differences lie in the rotation methods.
+- **Board**: Contains an array with all occuppied cells.
+It deals with all the game logic regarding the main board.
+- **Preview**: Is the class that manages the extra windows, such as the hold window and the next pieces window.

+## Controls

+*To be defined*